 It is imperative that you seek help from your local law enforcement agency if you are a victim of a cyberstalker.
 It is also important that you do not delete emails, chats, phone messages, and harassing private message board messages so that you can present this evidence to your local law enforcement agent.
+If you’re a cyberstalking victim download our free Fight Cyberstalking Toolkit (in PDF format) to help you track, save, and report online harassment.

 - Save all evidence: